 As the Company grows and develops, it will review the merits of establishing a formal Nomination Committee.
-Until then the Board carries out the duties that would ordinarily be assigned to the Nomination Committee under the written terms of reference for the committee.
+Until then the Board carries out the duties that would ordinarily be assigned to the Nomination Committee under the written terms of reference for the

-processes it employs to address board succession issues and to ensure that the board has the appropriate balance of skills, knowledge, experience, independence and diversity to enable it to discharge its duties and responsibilities effectively.

-A listed entity should have and disclose a board skills matrix setting out the mix of skills that the board currently has or is looking to achieve in its membership.

-The Board seeks a mix of skills suitable for a junior resources company.
-A summary of the key board skills matrix is set out below.
-Further details regarding the skills and experience of each Director are included in the Directors' Report of the Company's Annual Report.

-The current Board members represent individuals that have extensive business and industry experience as well as professionals that bring to the Board their specific skills in order for the company to achieve its strategic, operational and compliance objectives.
-Their suitability to the directorship has been determined primarily on the basis of their ability to deliver outcomes in accordance with the company's short and longer term objectives and therefore deliver value to shareholders.

-Director Skills Capital Markets Confectionary business Finance Accounting Listed Company

-Louis Carroll ✓ √ √

-Mark Schuessler ✓ ✓ ✓

-Nicholas Bolton ✓ × ✓ √

-John Patton ✓ × ✓ ✓

-A listed entity should disclose:

-- (a) the names of the directors considered by the board to be independent directors; - (b) if a director has an interest, position, affiliation or relationship of the type described in Box 2.3 but the board is of the opinion that it does not compromise the independence of the director, the nature of the interest, position or relationship in question and an explanation of why the board is of that opinion; and
+(b) if it does not have a nomination committee, disclose that fact and the processes it employs to address board succession issues and to ensure that the board has the appropriate balance of skills, knowledge, experience, independence and diversity to enable it to discharge its duties and responsibilities effectively. committee.
+Recommendation 2.2 Yes The Board s seeks a mix of skills su uitable for a con fectionary I based A listed entity should have and disclose a board skills matrix setting out the mix of skills that the board currently has or is looking to achieve in its membership. company.
+A summary of the key board skills matrix is set out below Further details regarding the skills and experience of each Director and included in the Directors' Report of the Company's Annual Report.
+The current Board members represent individuals that have extensive business and industry experience as well as professionals that bring to the Board their specific skills in order for the company to achieve its strategie operational and compliance objectives.
+Their suitability to the directorship has been determined primarily on the basis of their abilit to deliver outcomes in accordance with the company's short and long term objectives and therefore deliver value to shareholders. or are ensive to the tegic, the ability Director Skills pital rkets Confection busines • Finance Accounting Listed Company Sean Taylor '' 1 ~ × × Nicholas Bolton '' / × $\checkmark$ ~ John Patton '' × $\checkmark$ ~ Scott Hobbs '' ~ × × Recommendation 2.3 Yes Name Po osition Inde ependent Length o f A listed entity should disclose: Service (a) the names of the directors considered by the board to be independent directors; Sean Taylor r ecutive airman Yes Appointed Decembe (b) if a director has an interest, position, affiliation or 2021 relationship of the type described in Box 2.3 but the board is of the opinion that it Nicholas Bolton Executive irector No Appointed Novemb 2020 does not compromise the independence of the director, the nature of the interest, position or John Pattor า Executive irector No Appointee Februar 2021 relationship in question and an explanation of why the board is of that opinion; and (c) the length of service of each Scott Hobb S Executive irector Yes Appointed Decembo 2021 director.

-Name Position Independent Length of Service Louis Carroll Non-Executive Chairman Yes Appointed 18 September 2017 Mark Schuessler Managing Director No Appointed 5 January 2018 Nicholas Bolton Non-Executive Director No Appointed 30 November 2020 John Patton Non-Executive Director No Appointed 5 February 2021